Thinsuu/pdsnd_github/README.md

 This project features of bikeshare analysis which shows the statistics of bike users, travel duration and bike stations, etc.

+For proper work of the script, you need the csv dataset files.
+Those you can download from the Udacity Python course.

 ## Files used

 - Main script: bikeshare.py